The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Corollaries and Theorem

-the pseudoprime counting function $\pi_{\Gamma}(X)$ with $\Gamma \subset \PSL_{2}(\C)$ counts many more norms than that in two dimensions.
-In view of the fact that the main terms in the asymptotic formul{\ae} for $\pi_{\Gamma}(X)$ in two and three dimensions are $\Li(X)$ and $\Li(X^{2})$ respectively, one perceives that the contribution of the additional norms corresponding to loxodromic elements is embarrassingly bigger. \end{remark}
+the pseudoprime counting function $\pi_{\Gamma}(X)$ with $\Gamma \subset \PSL_{2}(\C)$ counts many more norms than in two dimensions.
+Since the respective main terms in the asymptotic formul{\ae} for~$\pi_{\Gamma}(X)$ in the two and three dimensional settings are $\Li(X)$ and $\Li(X^{2})$, the contribution of the norms corresponding to loxodromic elements is considerable. \end{remark}